ton-community/ton-docs/docs/develop/dapps/apis/toncenter.md

 _Standard HTTP JSON RPC.
 Similar to other blockchain APIs._

-Clients connect to the [ton-http-api](https://github.com/toncenter/ton-http-api) server that proxies requests to the lite server (node) using TonLib.
+Clients connect to the [ton-http-api](https://github.com/toncenter/ton-http-api) server that proxies requests to the liteserver (node) using TonLib.

 You can connect to public [toncenter.com](https://toncenter.com) or run your own http-api instance.